-- will be counted as present for purposes of establishing a quorum; - will be voted in accordance with the broker's, bank's or other nominee's discretion on "routine" matters, which includes only the proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2024; and - will not be counted in connection with the election of directors, the proposal to approve, on a non-binding advisory basis, the executive compensation of the Company's named executive officers as disclosed in this Proxy Statement, or any other non-routine matters that are properly presented at the Annual Meeting.
+- will be counted as present for purposes of establishing a quorum; - will be voted in accordance with the broker's, bank's or other nominee's discretion on "routine" matters, which includes only the proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2023; and - will not be counted in connection with the election of directors, the proposal to approve, on a non-binding advisory basis, the executive compensation of the Company's named executive officers as disclosed in this Proxy Statement, the proposal to approve, on a non-binding advisory basis, the frequency of future advisory votes on executive compensation or any other non-routine matters that are properly presented at the Annual Meeting.
 For each of these proposals, your shares will be treated as "broker non-votes."